Vizzuality/i2i/README.md

 ## Adding new national surveys

 - Post the data to the node api
-- Create the country on the application if the country doesn't exist
+- Create the country on the application if the country doesn't exist, it can be created from the admin
 - Add the country flag as a `svg` to `public/images/flags/ISO.svg`

 ## Importing financial diaries data (csv)